northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-2-Exploring-Azure-Security-Center.md

 ### Exercise 2: Exploring Secure Score and Recommendations

-**Exploring Secure Score**
+**Exploring Security Posture**

-Previously, we briefly explored the Secure Score tile on the overview page.
+Previously, we briefly explored the Security Posture tile on the overview page.
 Now let’s dive into this capability and the associated recommendations.
 Microsoft Defender for Cloud continually assesses your resources.
 All findings are aggregated into a single score (Secure Score) which measures your current security posture of your subscription/s; the higher the score, the lower the identified risk level.
 Exploring secure score

 1. Go to the **Microsoft Defender for Cloud Overview blade**.
-2. From the left navigation pane, under the **Cloud Security** section, press on the **Secure Score** button.
+2. From the left navigation pane, under the **Cloud Security** section, press on the **Security Posture** button.
 3. On the Secure Score page, **review your current overall secure score**.

 > ⭐ Notice: <br>